Pratik-Sanghavi/Machine-Learning/README.md

 18. [Deep Learning Notes](
 https://github.com/Pratik-Sanghavi/Machine-Learning/tree/main/Deep%20Learning%20Notes)

-Neural Networks Using python frameworks for model definition and deployment as well as exploration of architectures suitable for various datasets.
+Neural Networks using python frameworks for model definition and deployment as well as exploration of architectures suitable for various datasets.
 It explores:<br>
 i.
 Machine Learning using the scikit-learn library as well as using numpy<br>
 ii.
 Standard Neural Networks for classification and regression problems on table data<br>
 iii.
 Convolutional Neural Networks for image data<br>